Best Prediction & Reputation Markets in 2026: Complete Comparison

-Prediction markets are no longer a niche curiosity.
-In 2026, millions of people use them to trade on elections, forecast technology timelines, debate historical reputation, and put their knowledge to the test.
-The industry has matured significantly, with regulated platforms, crypto-native exchanges, forecasting communities, and entirely new categories emerging.
+Crowd-aggregation markets are no longer a niche curiosity.
+In 2026, millions of people use them to trade on elections, forecast technology timelines, debate the legacies of public figures, and put their knowledge to the test.
+The industry has matured significantly — and importantly, it has split.
+Prediction markets forecast specific future events.
+Reputation markets price ongoing collective verdicts on people.
+Forecasting platforms aggregate analyst probabilities.
+They are not the same thing, even though they get lumped together.

-But with so many options available, choosing the right platform can be overwhelming.
-This guide compares the six most prominent prediction market platforms in 2026, covering what each does best, where they fall short, and who they're built for.
+This guide compares the six most prominent platforms in 2026 across these categories, covering what each does best, where they fall short, and who they're built for.

 The Platforms at a Glance